malan88/reviews/README.md

 =================

 I have recently renewed my interest in cinema.
-As such I am going through the Criterion collection and watching Mark Cousins' _The Story of Film: An Odyssey_, as well as a number of alternative sources for cinematic history.
+As such I am going through the Criterion collection and watching Mark Cousins’ _The Story of Film: An Odyssey_, as well as a number of alternative sources for cinematic history.

 As such, I am watching a lot of movies.
 The best way to absorb them is to review